Here are some of the most commonly asked questions:

 Graphic design is the design of printed material using text and/or images.
 Most graphic design is printed on paper, but some are printed on fabric (ex. a T-shirt) or another material (ex. mug).
 The end result is something that goes to a commercial printing house or quick printer.
 Examples: advertisements, brochures, posters, newsletters, corporate letterhead, annual reports, menus, book covers, clothing hang tags, postcards, stamps, point-of-purchase displays, business cards, magazines, packaging design, etc.

-What's the difference between Communication Design and Multimedia Design or Web Design?
+What's the difference between Graphic Design and Multimedia Design or Web Design?

 I've been away from school for years and I worry about feeling out of place.